Virtualization-projects/ee-workshop/README.md

 	You should be taken to the `Nodes` screen and will see 4 worker nodes listed at the bottom of your screen.

 	Initially the new worker node will be shown with status `down`.
-After a minute or two, refresh your web browser to ensure that your Windows worker node has come up as `healthy`
+After a minute or two, refresh your web browser to ensure that your Windows worker node has come up as `Healthy UCP worker`

 	![](./images/node_listing.png)